diodechain/website/index.md

 ### Story: From anywhere, whenever
 anywhere:
   animated: false
-  title: No more borders
+  title: Ditch the VPN
-  heading: Stay connected  globally.
+  heading: Stay connected  globally
   content: |
     Your traveling and remote teams can stay connected without complicated VPNs, and can access your cloud software, hosted tools, and other resources just as if they are in the home office.